solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

   as tests from the
   [Wycheproof Project](https://github.com/google/wycheproof#project-wycheproof)

-- Direct comparison and analysis of `p256` verification routines and group/field operations with those found in the `prime256v1` OpenSSL implementation

-- Thorough auditing of the arithmetic and decoding inside the `p256` crate
+- Creating a map of what underlying OpenSSL calls get added to the runtime when using the Rust bindings

 ## Backwards Compatibility